TomHarrop/galaxy-tool-tests/README.md

 - [x] Local wrappers can be installed by mounting the wrapper XML and a tool_conf.xml
 - [x] Changes to the wrapper are reflected in the running instance
 - [x] `planemo test` with the `--galaxy_url` argument triggers tests without spinning up a new instance
-- [x] The Galaxy instance has to be configured to resolve dependencies
+- [x] The Galaxy instance is configured to resolve dependencies with Conda
-- [x] Add conda autoinstall to the container build to speed up first run
+- [x] Conda autoinstall runs during container build to speed up first run
-- [ ] Configure `galaxy.yml` during the build
+- [x] `config/galaxy.yml` is used to configure Galaxy in the container
 - [ ] Work out how to run the instance without `sudo`
 - [ ] Add equivalent Docker commands
 - [ ] Add data managers